0.0

 I’ve got some journalism-related projects on the go; here they are.

 I write informative articles on issues that I wish to spread awareness of, or things that are particularly unique, interesting, or thought-provoking.
-They are found here on my website, and cover anything from EMF radiation to fast fashion.
-They are completely free to read, with no subscriptions, and no pay walls; as of now, it’s just a hobby, and I earn through donations.
+They’re completely free to read, with no subscriptions, no ads, and no pay walls; as of now, it’s just a hobby, and I earn through donations.

 I also (as of Oct ’24) publish all interview transcripts publicly, in order to maintain transparency in the area of quotes being taken out of context.